-Total net patient service revenue from insurance claims, quality incentive programs and Community Health Reinvestment grants were \$1,417,117 and \$1,613,277 for the years ended December 31, 2020 and 2019, respectively.
-Included within net patient receivable balances are related party receivables of \$224,344 and \$194,083 as of December 31, 2020 and 2019, respectively.
-Additionally, total payor advances amounted to \$30,609 as of December 31, 2020 and 2019, respectively, and are reported in deferred revenue.
+Total net patient service revenue from insurance claims, quality incentive programs and Community Health Reinvestment grants were \$1,531,067 and \$1,417,117 for the years ended December 31, 2021 and 2020, respectively.
+Included within net patient receivable balances are related party receivables of \$253,092 and \$224,344 as of December 31, 2021 and 2020, respectively.
+Additionally, total payor advances amounted to \$30,609 as of December 31, 2021 and 2020, respectively, and are reported in deferred revenue.

 In the normal course of business, the Health Network purchases certain services and receives shared service charges and allocations.
-Total purchased services and shared service charges were \$119,357 and \$104,096 for the year ended December 31, 2020 and 2019, respectively.
-At December 31, 2020 and 2019, \$30,597 and \$21,513, respectively, were outstanding and are included in accounts payable.
+Total purchased services and shared service charges were \$147,900 and \$119,357 for the year ended December 31, 2021 and 2020, respectively.
+At December 31, 2021 and 2020, \$28,403 and \$30,597, respectively, were outstanding and are included in accounts payable.

 The Health Network has routinely received net asset transfers from Highmark Inc. in support of strategic capital improvements, service-line expansions and technology enhancements.
+For the year ended December 31, 2021, the Health Network recognized \$266,191 in transfers recorded as additions to net assets without donor restrictions.
+The majority of these transfers were specific to an intercompany funding agreement to finance necessary capital expenditure projects with the purpose of expanding services and healthcare capabilities that will serve to benefit Highmark Inc. policyholders in the western Pennsylvania region.
 For the year ended December 31, 2020, the Health Network recognized \$264,125 in transfers recorded as additions to net assets without donor restrictions.
 During 2020, Highmark funded \$46,270 of these equity transfers, with \$217,855 remaining unpaid and reported in other receivables on the consolidated balance sheet.
-For the year ended December 31, 2019, the Health Network received \$289,593, in transfers recorded as additions to net assets without donor restrictions.
-The majority of these transfers were specific to an intercompany funding agreement to finance necessary capital expenditure projects with the purpose of expanding services and healthcare capabilities that will serve to benefit Highmark Inc. policyholders in the western Pennsylvania region.

 Effective January 1, 2018, the Health Network entered into a five year Clinical Affiliation Agreement (CAA) with Highmark Inc. in order for Highmark Inc.'s members to have access to high quality medical and healthcare services in western Pennsylvania and the surrounding community.
-Under the terms of the CAA, Highmark Inc. authorized up to \$350,000 for 2019 subject to certain conditions, to the Health Network to fund certain initiatives and objectives in furtherance of the integrated delivery and financing system objective of delivering high quality, lower cost health care in the community.
-In 2019, Highmark funded \$314,390 under the CAA, primarily in the form of equity transfers.
-In 2020, Highmark Inc. funded \$274,882 under this agreement.
+Under the terms of the CAA, Highmark Inc. agreed to fund certain initiatives and objectives in furtherance of the integrated delivery and financing system objective of delivering high quality, lower cost health care in the community.
+In addition to the equity funding noted above, Highmark funded \$15,137 and \$16,883 in 2021 and 2020, respectively, under the CAA, which is included in the consolidated statement of operations.

-17. Contingencies
+16. Contingencies

-Participation in government-sponsored healthcare programs, subjects the Health Network to a variety of federal laws and regulations and risks associated with audits conducted under these programs.
+Participation in government-sponsored healthcare programs subjects the Health Network to a variety of federal and state laws and regulations and risks associated with audits conducted under these programs.
 These audits may occur in years subsequent to the Health Network providing the relevant services under audit.
-These risks may include reimbursement claims as well as potential fines and penalties.
+Audit risks include repayment of claims and/or the payment of fines and penalties.
 The Health Network believes, based on consultation with legal counsel, adequate provision has been made in the financial statements for any potential liability related to these matters, and the amount of ultimate liability is not expected to materially affect the financial position or results from operations.